Merveille Biankadi: Career

 Born in Munich, Biankadi played youth football with FC Phönix München, Bayern Munich and FC Augsburg.
 He played for FC Augsburg II, SV Elversberg, FC Rot-Weiß Erfurt and FC Hansa Rostock before signing with Heidenheim.
 In January 2021, Heidenheim loaned Biankadi to his hometown club TSV 1860 Munich.
+Biankadi signed for Arminia Bielefeld on 24 June 2023 on a free transfer.
+He scored on his debut in a 3:1 loss to Dynamo Dresden.

 Personal life

 Born in Germany, Biankadi is of Congolese descent.